Competitive Erosion is Conformally Invariant: Interface dynamics

-where $\U_{(\alpha)}$ was defined in \eqref{area13}.
-Thus informally if $\e$ is small, $\Omega_{n,\e}$ is the set of all configurations where the amount of ``dust" particles of the wrong color has small density.
-See Fig. \ref{f.dust1}.
+where $\U_{(\alpha),n}=\U_n \cap \U_{(\alpha)}$ ($\U_{(\alpha)}$ was defined in \eqref{area13}).
+Thus if $\e$ is small, $\cA_{\e}$ is the set of all configurations where the amount of ``dust" particles of unexpected color has small density, i.e., the set of all configurations, for which the union of all squares whose centers are blue sites, is close to $\U_{(\alpha)}$ in the $L_1$ metric, (see Figure \ref{f.dust1}).